Published on

 Pricing

-With Notion, upgrading to the Plus plan ($8/month) will become necessary as you add more pages and collaborators and require a more robust page history (limited to seven days in the free plan).
-The next step will be the Business Plan ($15/month), which will introduce advanced security features, private spaces, and up to 250 (1) guests.
-This should be enough for most companies until it's not, and then, the Enterprise plan can take over with custom pricing.
+With Notion, upgrading to the Plus plan ($10 per member per month, billed annually) becomes necessary as you add more pages and collaborators and require a longer page history.
+The next step is the Business plan, which introduces advanced security features, private spaces, and more guests.
+This should be enough for most companies, and the Enterprise plan can take over with custom pricing when it's not.

 Visit the respective websites for a detailed description of Notion pricing and Airtable pricing.